 Another way to save on your taxes is to donate old items to charity.
 Less common than cash, donating goods is a way to make use of items you no longer want or need, and receive a sizeable tax deduction.
 The Salvation Army provides a valuable guide for determining the value of your donated items.
 Always get a proper, itemized receipt to keep on record for the IRS.

-With the balanced approach characterized above, engaging in charitable work in your community, or giving money to a cause is a way to invest in a more profitable future.
+With the balanced approach characterized above, engaging in charitable work in your community, or giving money to a nonprofit cause is a way to invest in a more profitable future.
 In return for your investment in a better world, you will gain personal knowledge about yourself, your values, and how to save for a better financial future.